limyewjin/llm-tutorial/README.md

 ## 📝 Papers
 - [The Prompt Report: A Systematic Survey of Prompting Techniques (Schulhoff et al., 2024)](https://arxiv.org/abs/2402.07927) — A comprehensive taxonomy of 58 prompting techniques comparing their effectiveness in LLM-based applications.
 - [Prompt Design and Engineering: Introduction and Advanced Methods (Amatriain, 2024)](https://arxiv.org/abs/2401.14423) — A structured overview of fundamental and advanced prompting techniques, including Chain-of-Thought, Reflection, and AI agent design.
+- [s1: Simple test-time scaling (Muennighoff et al., 2025)](https://arxiv.org/abs/2501.19393) — Demonstrates test-time scaling, introducing the "budget forcing" method that significantly improves LLM accuracy on complex reasoning tasks by dynamically allocating more compute at inference, surpassing state-of-the-art models such as OpenAI's o1 on math and logic benchmarks.
 - [Chain-of-Thought Prompting (Wei et al., 2022)](https://arxiv.org/abs/2201.11903) — A seminal paper that showed how giving a model a chain of thought, i.e. prompting it with step-by-step reasoning examples, dramatically improves performance on complex tasks

 ---